 Tropical Africa

-To meet the need to communicate with the dead, sculptors from the Fang-Betsi ethnic subgroup in Gabon produced masterpieces.
-Two types of figures coexisted.
+To meet the need to communicate with the dead ancestor, sculptors from the Fang-Betsi ethnic subgroup in Gabon produced masterpieces.
+The figure is fixed on a reliquary box keeping the skull or long bones.
 The standing statuettes had a ritual role, while the rarer heads were used for family devotion.
+This ancestor cult is named the byeri

 At the beginning of the 20th century, when several of these Fang heads, identified as têtes Pahouines at that time, could be described and exhibited together, it was indeed the simultaneous observation of their similarities and of their differences that forever changed the modern European art.
 As early as 1906, Vlaminck, Derain, Braque and Matisse shared the new craze for African art, soon followed by Picasso.